living-atlases/la-toolkit/README.md

 ### Docker

 To run the `la-toolkit` you need to [install docker](https://docs.docker.com/engine/install/) in the computer you want to use to deploy your LA Portal (like your laptop, or similar computer).
+Doublecheck that docker images runs in your common user (without root), for that follow [this post-install docker instructions](https://docs.docker.com/engine/install/linux-postinstall/).

 ### Docker compose